 Too many people struggle to make ends meet because they’re denied opportunities to prosper.
 Over our 20-year history, Pacific Community Ventures has given people a fair shake and access to the things that make communities strong, like good jobs, affordable housing, and healthy food.
 Our unique combination of fair lending, free mentorship, skilled volunteerism, and pioneering impact measurement and management tools has impacted the lives of thousands of small business owners who have created and grown tens of thousands of jobs.
-We invested more than $100 million in quality-job-creating companies and influenced a growing pool of $34 billion in impact investment capital supporting progress toward the UN Sustainable Development Goals.
+We’ve invested tens of millions of dollars in quality-job-creating companies and influenced a growing pool of $34 billion in impact investment capital supporting progress toward the UN Sustainable Development Goals.

 So how did we do in 2017?

 - 2017 was another record-breaking year for our small business services.
 We supported 389 companies across all 50 states!

 - Our team evaluated $30 billion in social impact investments across areas like climate solutions, affordable housing, gender equality, sustainable supply chains and healthy food access

 - The small businesses we worked with created and grew 2,583 jobs

 - Our companies had a staggering 21% job growth — surpassing national (1.8%) and state (1.1%) rates, and an average 18% revenue growth (vs 6.1% for comparable small businesses)

 - Average wages at our small businesses were $30/hour (for full-time workers) and $15/hour (for part-time)

 - We launched a first-of-its-kind report on common-sense policies to create quality job, and are preparing to launch Good Jobs, Good Business, a practical toolkit to help small business owners create jobs that boost the bottom line